 Sometimes, all I need is a few hours shopping alone to appreciate a man who brings me a cup of coffee as I put my aching feet up on a stool.
 Sometimes, I need a couple of days away by myself, I guess the old adage is true in my case absence really does make my heart grow fonder.

-Whenever I find myself getting more and more irritated as I listen to the sound of him picking his fingers, sucking his teeth or making that really annoying clicking noise with his ankle joint, I try to think of some of the things that I like about him.
+Whenever I find myself getting more and more irritated as I listen to the sound of him cracking his fingers, sucking his teeth or making that really annoying clicking noise with his ankle joint, I try to think of some of the things that I like about him.
 I won’t lie, sometimes it can be hard to come up with even one.
 If all else fails I leave the room and his annoying habits for a while.
 Out of sight really can be out of mind.

-At times like those I usually pull out an old photo album and leaf through it.
+At times like those, I usually pull out an old photo album and leaf through it.
 Pictures of my husband holding one of our kids when they were babies or building a sandcastle with a toddler always make me smile and remember why I love him.
 Even if sometimes I don’t like him very much.

 I think it helps to remember that maybe your partner bears the brunt of your annoyance simply because he’s there.
 He’s a convenient target on which to vent your general anger and frustration.
 Try to find a new outlet for all that nasty baggage that can build up during the day.
-What works for me is to write it down, I hammer away on the keyboard letting all of the days annoyances flow from me and then take great pleasure in hitting the delete button.
+What works for me is to write it down, I hammer away on the keyboard letting all of the annoyances flow from me and then take great pleasure in hitting the delete button.

-Hard work, but worth it.
+Hard Work, but Worth it.

 Always remember, that if there are times you don’t like him very much, then there are probably times when he doesn’t like you very much either.